7amo10/Complete-Data-Structures-and-Algorithms-tutorial/8.Tree_BinaryTree/README.md

 Steps=> arr = Null

-Then finaly let's compare the time and space complexity for Tree using (LinkedList and Array)
+Then finally let's compare the time and space complexity for Tree using (LinkedList and Array)

 ![Screenshot](https://github.com/7amo10/Complete-Data-Structures-and-Algorithms-tutorial/blob/main/8.Tree_BinaryTree/assests/13.Complexity.png)

-To practise on the Binary Tree topic:
+To practice on the Binary Tree topic:
 - BinaryNode.java=> holds the initial directions for nodes
-- BinaryTreeLL.java=> holds all basic operations of LinkedListTree and Main_BinaryTree for run all methods
+- BinaryTreeLL.java=> holds all basic operations of LinkedListTree and Main_BinaryTree for running all methods
-- BinaryTree.java=> holds all basic operations of arrayTree MainBinaryTree for run all methods
+- BinaryTree.java=> holds all basic operations of arrayTree MainBinaryTree for running all methods

-Feel free and when you open this README file read or listen for a good tutorial for this topic then review on this article and finnaly try with the questions.
+Feel free when you open this README file to read or listen for a good tutorial for this topic then review this article and finally try with the questions.